 Human-Computer Interaction is a full-time programme but we are planning to arrange classes in such a way that studying along with a part-time job is possible.
 We would not advise you combining your studies with a full-time job.

 Non-EU citizens are admissible to the study programme and have to follow the standard phases of admission [pdf].
 We strongly recommend to apply as soon as possible and choose the earliest possible date for your admission interview, because legalisation and organisation of visa requirements can amount up to several months (depending on your home country).
-Therefore, the admission deadline for non EU-citizens is set with 1 April 2020.
 In case you already have a bachelor degree issued in the EU (including Diploma Supplement) and you are currently staying in EU, the application might be processed faster.

 For the final acceptance to the degree programme application documents must be legalised.
 The legalisation modality of the documents depends on the country where the document is issued.
 Please read and follow the Legalisation and Translation Requirements given under "Prospective Students" > International Applicants.